 About Doctor Morris

-Here’s the problem: a conventional diagnosis is just a name for symptoms.
+Here’s the problem: a diagnosis is just a name for symptoms.
 Conventional diagnoses say little to nothing about what caused an individual’s diseases, nothing about how different symptoms are related, and even less about how to address the underlying causes and prevent new symptoms.

-In the conventional system, it’s easy for a patient with five symptoms, to get five diagnoses, from five different doctors and get five different imperfect drugs to “manage” their symptoms.
-This is part of why many conventional providers and patients are looking for something else.
+The modern way of life is stressful, sedentary and rampant with toxic exposures and unnatural processed food.
+It’s no small wonder why we are getting hit with a tsunami of modern epidemics.
 A “functional” approach to medicine involves identifying the multiple root causes of an individual’s state of health or disease.
-These factors invariably include a combination of: genetics, diet, lifestyle, microbiome, past and current infections, life history, chemical exposures, stressors, injuries, relationships, etc.
+These factors invariably include a combination of: genetics, diet, sleep, exercise habits, our microbiome, past and current infections, stressors, chemical exposures, injuries, oxidative stress, and inflammation.

-Functional medicine involves collecting and mapping the various factors that lead to an individuals state of health and then personalizing a treatment plans to address their particular underlying causes.
+The Functional approach involves gathering and mapping the various factors that lead to an individuals state of health and then personalizing a treatment plans to address their particular underlying causes.
 In this way, the functional approach helps patients avoid and reverse illness as they move toward optimal health.
 It sounds simple but this approach is actually revolutionary and giant leap forward from the conventional drug-based symptom suppression approach–which is really more about disease management than cure.

 Fortunately, functional and conventional approaches to medicine are not entirely incompatible.
 In my practice, I integrate the best of conventional laboratory and imaging diagnostic methods with leading-edge nutritional, lifestyle, biochemical, and genetically-tuned interventions to create the best outcomes possible for my patients.